Skip to content

 Description A description of the custom metric; for example, you could describe the purpose, calculation method, and more.

-Name of y-axis (Required) A descriptive name for the dependent variable.
+Name of y-axis A descriptive name for the dependent variable.
 This name appears on the custom metric's chart on the Custom Metric Summary dashboard.

-Metric direction Determines the directionality of the metric and changes how changes the metric are visualized.
+Metric direction The directionality of the metric and changes how changes the metric are visualized.
 You can select Higher is better or Lower is better.
 For example, if you choose Lower is better a 10% decrease in the calculated value of your custom metric will be considered 10% better, displayed in green.

 • Model specific (enabled): Model accuracy metrics are model specific, so the values are aggregated completely separately.
 When you replace a model, the chart for your custom accuracy metric onlys show data for the days after the replacement.